4d/docs/docs/Desktop/building.md

 Once the folder is selected, its complete pathname is displayed and, if it actually contains 4D Volume Desktop, the option for building an executable application is activated.

 > The 4D Volume Desktop version number must match the 4D Developer Edition version number.
-For example, if you use 4D Developer 20, you must select a 4D Volume Desktop 20.
+For example, if you use 4D 20, you must select a 4D Volume Desktop 20.

 #### Data linking mode